 Run the Precheck to make sure there are no errors

-A screenshot shows a “Precheck” step with a “RUN PRECHECK” button and instructions for validating data.
+“Precheck” step with a “RUN PRECHECK” button and instructions for validating data.

 The next screen remind us of hardware requirements for vRA and vIDM which can be checked here for vRA and vIDM which can be checked here.
-As far as i can tell they haven’t changed since the 8.3 release.
+As far as I can tell they haven’t changed since the 8.3 release.
 Check the I took care of the manual steps above and am ready to proceed check mark and click on Run Precheck

 Manual validation step for VMware Aria Automation 8.14.0 hardware requirements.